This page contains affiliate links. Please read our disclosure for more info.

 Don’t miss walking up the hill to the Japanese garden with a small bamboo grove, rock garden, waterfall, and view of the city.

-If you need a break from the hectic city, check out these 15 Rome Day Trips for inspiration.
+Looking for more ideas for a break from the hectic city?
+Check out these 14 Rome Day Trips for inspiration.

 If you are self-catering or like wandering Italian markets (always a worthwhile activity), San Cosimato is Trastevere’s main market.

-The Mercato di San Cosimato is at Piazza di San Cosimato.
-It’s open from Monday to Saturday from 7.30am to 2 pm.
+Details: The Mercato di San Cosimato is at Piazza di San Cosimato.
+Open Mondays to Saturdays 6am – 1.30pm.
 Closed Sundays.

 It’s about a 15-minute walk from the centre of Trastevere to Piazza Giuseppe Garibaldi at the top of the hill.